breezeight/rails-docker/README.md

     - add custom startup scripts to `/etc/my_init.d` - they're executed in alphabetical order and can be ordered by prefixing them with numbers
     - replace the default nginx configuration
     - install custom run-time dependencies via apt-get (Gem dependencies won't work as the ONBUILD instructions installing your Gems are always run before)

+## Configuration

+### nginx configuration via environment variables

+You can configure variables in the [http section](http://nginx.org/en/docs/http/ngx_http_core_module.html#http) of the nginx configuration via environment variables.
+These environment variables are read when starting the container, and written to a configuration file by [nginx_config_from_environment.rb](docker/nginx_config_from_environment.rb).

+Use environment variables prefixed with `NGINX_HTTP_` followed by the nginx configuration parameter in uppercase.

+Example: Setting `NGINX_HTTP_PASSENGER_MAX_POOL_SIZE=10` as environment variable via Docker would result in `passenger_max_pool_size 10;` being written to the nginx configuration.